-Indigenous populations of Amazonia own 210 million hectares (or some 519 million acres) of land and have proven to be highly skilled in the field of forest conservation: the deforestation rate is 0.2%, i.e., even less than that of protected areas (1.4%) and obviously significantly lower than that of the Amazon as a whole.
+Indigenous populations of the Amazon own 210 million hectares of land and have proven to be highly skilled in the field of forest conservation: the deforestation rate is 0.8%, i.e., even less than that of protected areas (1.1%) and obviously significantly lower than that of the Amazon as a whole.
 However, under the rules of […]

 Change is in the air.
 New regulations to address deforestation are under development in the EU, UK, and US and there is a groundswell of support, from civil society and corporate actors alike, for Due Diligence requirements to form the backbone of such legislation.
 This development is timely; a host of academic research now illustrates[…]

 Brasil, Colombia, y México.
 Noviembre 2018.
 (Brazil, Colombia, and Mexico.
 November 2018)

 The Cultural Mediators program trains teachers and develops educational materials for young indigenous students on territorial governance, natural resource management, climate change, and cultural traditions.
 This document represents the work of Forest Trends and partners throughout Colombia, Mexico, and Brazil.